geofmureithi-zz/broker/README.md

 ```

 - the only param is the origin you want to allow - wildcard is not supported
-- the PORT needs to passed in as an environment variable
+- the PORT needs to be passed in as an environment variable
+- the ORIGIN needs to be passed in as an environment variable
+- the EXPIRY (for jwts) needs to be passed in as an environment variable
 - the file database saves to ``` ./tmp ``` of the project root